-- Implement all provisions of the CHP for laboratory facilities under their control. - Ensure all laboratory employees can easily access the CHP and review annually. - Complete a laboratory specific training outline and document training for all laboratory personnel. - Maintain a hazardous chemical inventory and ensure annual review of the inventory to maintain an accurate online chemical inventory database. - Maintain a hard copy of each Safety Data Sheet (SDS) and update annually or as needed. - Ensure that employees are familiar with the location of SDS in the laboratory. - Provide appropriate personal protective equipment (PPE) for all laboratory employees. - Notify EHS in advance when the need to use a respirator is identified. - Ensure that designated eye wash stations for their laboratory are adequate and inspected weekly. - Ensure that facilities, equipment, and materials are appropriate and adequate for intended use. - Ensure adequate preparation, maintenance and implementation of written standard operating procedures (SOP) regarding safety and health considerations for each procedure involving hazardous chemicals. - Train laboratory employees regarding the specific work practices and procedures according to the provisions of their laboratory specific SOPs. - Complete or ensure completion of the Employee Report of Injury form and consult with Employee Health for all workplace injuries. - Report to the Chemical Hygiene Officer (CHO) all workplace injuries relating to chemical exposures, laboratory incidents or other unsafe conditions. - Report any use of or repair necessary for designated emergency equipment.
+- Implement all provisions of the CHP for laboratory facilities under their control. - Ensure all laboratory employees can easily access the CHP and review annually. - Complete a laboratory specific training outline and document training. - Maintain a hazardous chemical inventory and ensure annual review of the inventory to ensure an accurate online chemical inventory database - Maintain a hard copy of each Safety Data Sheet (SDS) and update annually or as needed. - Ensure that employees are familiar with the location of SDS in the laboratory. - Make available appropriate personal protective equipment (PPE) for all laboratory employees. - Notify EHS in advance when the need to use a respirator is identified. - Ensure that designated eye wash stations for their laboratory are adequate and inspected weekly. - Ensure that facilities, equipment, and materials are adequate for intended use. - Ensure adequate preparation, maintenance and implementation of written standard operating procedures (SOP) regarding safety and health considerations for each procedure involving hazardous chemicals. - Train laboratory employees regarding the specific work practices and procedures according to the provisions of their laboratory specific SOPs. - Complete or ensure completion of the injury/illness form and consult with Employee Health for all workplace injuries. - Report to the Chemical Hygiene Officer (CHO) all workplace injuries relating to chemical exposures, laboratory incidents, or other unsafe conditions. - Report any use of or repair necessary for designated emergency equipment.